Submitty/submitty.github.io/_docs/developer/project_ideas.md

    benefits to the peer graders!

-   When peer grading is enabled students will be assigned to review and critique grade a small number of their classmates' work.
+   When peer grading is enabled students will be assigned to review and critique a small number of their classmates' work.
 The core implementation of peer grading is in progress, but incomplete.

    [Open Issues related to Peer Grading](https://github.com/Submitty/Submitty/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+peer)